PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggFetcher.md

 - **Computer Control:** [Egg Hatcher](https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Programs/PokemonSV/EggHatcher.md)
 - **Computer Control:** [Egg Autonmous](https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Programs/PokemonSV/EggAutonomous.md)

-The microcontroller and computer-control versions of this program are conceptually similar.
+The microcontroller and computer-control versions of this program are conceptually similar, with the microcontroller version being less error tolerant without capture card feedback (see Safety Precautions below).

 ## Program Description

-Make Sandwiches and Collect Eggs.
+Collect eggs in picnic by making Egg Power sandwiches

+***Update Notice: Required setup for EggFetcher has been significantly changed from v0.5.20, please re-read this page for the updated instructions***

 ## Safety Precautions

-Scarlet & Violet is known to drop button inputs, it is not recommended to make more than 7 sandwiches in 1 run.
-Put your console in airplane mode to prevent accidentally going online.
+Scarlet & Violet is known to drop button inputs and can break the proper sequence of the program.
+It is therefore recommended to run this program with some level of supervising if you plan to run it for extended periods of time.

+Additional stability recommendations:
+- putting your console in airplane mode
+- restart the game after a hard save

+## Program Setup

-### Setup of Settings
+### Game Settings

 1. Text Speed: Fast
+2. Auto-save: Off

+### Box Setup
-2. Current box and consecutive boxes to the right have spaces to deposit eggs
+1. Current and consecutive boxes to the right have sufficient spaces to deposit eggs.
-3. You have completed the Picnic/Sandwich tutorial
+2. You have completed the Picnic/Sandwich tutorial.

-**Strongly Recommended:**
-- Bringing small Pokemon to avoid bumping into them.

-### Ingredient Setup
+### Picnic Setup

 1. Have sufficient Ham and Butter to make the sandwiches (Sweet Herba Mystica as well if selected).
 2. If using Sweet Herba Mystica, have Recipe #3 unlocked (given by NPC in most sandwich shops).
+3. Having completed the Picnic/Sandwich tutorial.

+**Strongly Recommended:** Bring small Pokemon to avoid bumping into them.

 ### Instructions

 1. Your party consists of 2 Pokemon that can breed.
-2. You are at the position right after flying to Zero Gate.
-3. Cursor must be on Picnic when opening the menu.
+2. Cursor must be on Picnic when opening the menu.
    <img src="images/EggFetcher2.png">
+3. Fly to Zero Gate.
-4. Start the program in change grip menu.
+4. Start the program in the Change Grip menu.

 ## Options

-Use Sweet Herba Mystica:
+**Use Sweet Herba Mystica:**
-- **Yes:** Egg Power 2 (1 Ham + 1 Butter + 1 Sweet Herba Mystica)
+- Yes: Egg Power 2 (1 Ham + 1 Butter + 1 Sweet Herba Mystica)
-- **No:** Egg Power 1 (1 Ham + 1 Butter)
+- No:  Egg Power 1 (1 Ham + 1 Butter)

-Maximum amount of sandwiches to make: The maximum amount of sandwiches the program should make.
+**Maximum amount of sandwiches to make:** The maximum amount of sandwiches the program should make.

 ## Credits